catalinpit/hashnode/ckel6g9d900hwhms11hkw8nm2.md

 * There are two types of encryption: At rest and In transition/Flight
 * You can run multiple copies of your database with read replicas.
 It takes the load from the primary database, by directing reads to the replica database.
 * Multi-AZ helps with disaster recovery.
 If you lose the main database, the secondary database becomes the primary one.

+> Learn AWS from scratch and become a cloud engineer with the [AWS Certified Cloud Practitioner course](https://academy.zerotomastery.io/a/aff_1f8vmvjz/external?affcode=441520_zj_tadya).